ChristopheNau/Zombies/README.md

-Zombies
+# Zombies

-This is a simple Tile Based Game to experiment with the basic concepts of game development Based on the excellent tutorial by KidsCanCode (https://www.youtube.com/watch?v=3UxnelT9aCo&list=PLsk-HSGFjnaGQq7ybM8Lgkh5EMxUWPm2i&index=1)
+This is a simple Tile Based Game to experiment with the basic concepts of game development.
+Based on the excellent tutorial by [KidsCanCode on YouTube](https://www.youtube.com/watch?v=3UxnelT9aCo&list=PLsk-HSGFjnaGQq7ybM8Lgkh5EMxUWPm2i&index=1)

-Required libraries:
+## Required libraries
-pygame
+* pygame
-pytmx
+* pytmx
-pytweening
+* pytweening

+## Key features
+* tile based game
+* A* algorithm for pathfinding
+* cheat mode (*TODO*)

+## Tools used
-Maps generated with Tiled (https://www.mapeditor.org/) Sound effects generated with sfxr.me
+* Maps generated with Tiled (https://www.mapeditor.org/)
+* Sound effects generated with [sfxr.me](https://sfxr.me)
-Most art taken from opengameart.org
+* Most art taken from [opengameart.org](https://opengameart.org)

+## Controls:
+- Arrows to move
+- 'Space' to fire
+- 'r' to reload
+- 'e' to switch weapons

+## Goal of the game
+locate and bring all the hostage back to the rescue zone.
+You win the game by either killing all the zombies or rescuing all the hostages